Skip navigation

 “The course has a lot of history, so many great players and champions here.
 I am very excited to start the challenge tomorrow,” he said told CBS after his round.
 “It’s what you work hard for, it’s where you want to be.”

-Almost guaranteed to be in one of the final two groupings Sunday, the 37-year-old Cole said he plans to “keep doing the same thing” he did on Moving Day when he returns to Colonial for the last 18 holes.
+The 37-year-old Cole said he plans to “keep doing the same thing” he did on Moving Day when he returns to Colonial for the last 18 holes with Ryan Gerard and Mac Meissner on Sunday

 “Obviously that worked pretty well today,” the Tour’s 2023 Rookie of the Year said with a grin.

-“One of those days where everything went right, I got off to a good start and it just turned into a bunch of birdies,” Cole said recapping his round.
+“One of those days where everything went right, I got off to a good start and it just turned into a bunch of birdies,” he added.
 “It’s going to be hard to back this up.”

 The final round of the Charles Schwab Challenge is underway at Colonial Country Club in Ft.
 Worth, Texas.